pub struct DomainClient { /* private fields */ }Expand description

 §Parameters

-sdl- The hash of the SDL to generate a proof forlocal_laws_input- Additional inputs to the configured local laws
+sdl_id- The id of the SDL to generate a proof forlocal_laws_input- Additional inputs to the configured local laws

 §Returns